310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/minitalk/chiaki_2.md

             	{% bubble Chiaki frown %}
               Mm, I'm bad with mornings…

-              Every morning, I've been going for a run along with the Track and Field Club duo, but… I was this close to oversleeping today.
+              Every morning, I've been going for a run along with the Track and Field duo, but… I was this close to oversleeping today.

-              I can't show such a shameful side of myself to the juniors… But I feel so sleepy… <th><em>(Yawn)…</em></th>
+              I can't show such a shameful side of myself to the juniors… But I feel so sleepy… <th><em>(Yawns)…</em></th>
 				{% endbubble %}
 			</div>
         </div>